Uniti Group Inc. (UNIT) Shares Up Despite Recent Market Volatility

-Uniti Group Inc. (NASDAQ: UNIT)’s stock price has increased by 1.40 compared to its previous closing price of 4.28.
-Despite this, the company has experienced a -13.55% fall in its stock price over the last five trading sessions.
+Uniti Group Inc. (NASDAQ: UNIT)’s stock price has increased by 3.74 compared to its previous closing price of 3.48.
+However, the company has experienced a -16.82% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/20/21 that Zayo, Partners Seek to Buy Uniti, Windstream

 Is It Worth Investing in Uniti Group Inc. (NASDAQ: UNIT) Right Now?